leopengningchuan/Coursera_Capstone/README.md

 - `pandas`, `np`, `re`: for data manipulation
 - `requests`, `os`: for basic system operations
 - `dotenv`: for loading environment variables from a `.env` file
+- `matplotlib`: for data visualization
-- `matplotlib`, `folium`: for data visualization and map creating
+- `folium`: for interactive map creation
 - `geopy`: for getting the geological data
 - `sklearn`: for modeling

 ### 2. Toronto Venue Clustering
-Toronto neighborhoods are clustered based on nearby venue types retrieved from the Foursquare API.
-After transforming venue categories into dummy variables, KMeans clustering is applied to group similar areas, and results are visualized on an interactive map.
+Location data for Toronto, Canada is retrieved from Wikipedia.
+Neighborhoods are clustered based on nearby venue types using the [*Foursquare API*](https://foursquare.com).
+After converting venue categories to dummy variables, KMeans clustering is applied to group similar neighborhoods.
+Results are visualized on an interactive map.

 #### 2.1 Datasets Used
 The dataset of Toronto's postal codes and boroughs is scraped from Wikipedia.
 After removing unassigned rows, neighborhoods belonging to the same postal code are combined.
 Duplicate rows are also dropped to ensure clean data.